miamiww/hugoBlog/content/post/100days/Day-4.md

 3. A [post on a satellite TV enthusiasts forum from April 2008](https://www.rdi-board.com/forum/rdi-international/rdi-english/67719-warning-dreambox-clone-users)

 ![](/images/100Days/Day4/clones.png)
-As far as I can tell, Dream Multimedia knew that users were out there copying their firmware and loading it onto fake dreamboxes, which people call "clones", so they put in a clone/time bomb into their firmware release in 2008 that would break the firmware if it were loaded onto one of these clones.
+As far as I can tell, Dream Multimedia knew that users were out there copying their firmware and loading it onto fake Dreamboxes, which people call "clones", so they put in a clone/time bomb into their firmware release in 2008 that would break the firmware if it were loaded onto one of these clones.
 The Gemini Group didn't take out the bomb in their release of the firmware for whatever reason, so members of the Dream Gaza forum took out the bomb and put in kernel check that always runs on login to see if there is a bomb in that version of the firmware.
 This led a lot of people to go to the forum in mid 2008 to get that version of the firmware that has the kernel bomb check.
 And that firmware version is what this person in Spain is using, 10 years later.

 I wonder what they're watching.
 See you tomorrow.